 Graph Traversal - BFS

-Graph traversal is technique used for searching a vertex in a graph.
-The graph traversal is also used to decide the order of vertices to be visit in the search process.
-A graph traversal finds the egdes to be used in the search process without creating loops that means using graph traversal we visit all verticces of graph without getting into looping path.
+Graph traversal is a technique used for searching vertex in a graph.
+The graph traversal is also used to decide the order of vertices to be visited in the search process.
+A graph traversal finds the egdes to be used in the search process without creating loops.
+That means using graph traversal we visit all the vertices of graph without getting into looping path.

 There are two graph traversal techniques and they are as follows...